Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Introduction

-We make the general HAL concept concrete in the context of the ACE framework~\cite{drautz2019atomic,DUSSON2022110946}, however, the methods we propose are immediate applicable to linear models and to Gaussian process type models, and are in principle also extendable to any other ML potential, including deep neural network models.
-In the context of linear ACE models, described in detail in the Methods section, the site energy is defined as a linear combination of basis functions,
+We make the general HAL concept concrete in the context of the ACE ``machine learning potential'' framework~\cite{drautz2019atomic,DUSSON2022110946}, however, the methods we propose are immediate applicable to linear models and to Gaussian process type models, and are in principle also extendable to any other ML potential that comes with an uncertainty measure, including deep neural network models.
+In the context of linear ACE models, described in detail in the methods section, the site energy is defined as a linear combination of basis functions,

 and total energy, $E = \sum_i E_i = {\bf c} \cdot {\bf B}$ where ${\bf B} = \sum_i {\bf B}_i$.